uber/charlatan/docs/index.rst

 - Straightforward YAML syntax to define fixtures.
 - Rich fixture definition functionalities, including inheritance and relationships (fixtures factory).
 - ORM-agnostic.
-It works well with sqlalchemy.
+Tested with sqlalchemy, schematics, etc.
-- Hooks to further enhance the library.
+- Flexible thanks to :ref:`hooks` or :ref:`builders`.

 Charlatan is a library that you can use in your tests to create database fixtures.
 Its aim is to provide a pragmatic interface that focuses on making it